chinchalinchin/being-and-death/01_being.md

 The maturity of a field of inquirty can be seen in where its crises occur.
 Mathematics, by far the most mature of the sciences, took more than two thousand years to move past the crises in its theorems, e.g. the determination of areas, the calculation of ratios, the solution of equations, etc., before finally grappling with the crises in its foundations, i.e. notions of primitives and Number, of Infinity, of completeness and consistency (<sup><sub>or the inherent lack thereof</sub></sup>), etc.

 Philosophy, too, has recently come to grapple with it foundations.
 The crisis to be found in the current state of philsophy is mostly clearly seen in the vague division between metaphysics and ontology, which cuts to the very heart of Being.
-There is no general consensus as to what constitutes the subject matter of one subdivision of the study of Being separate the other.
+There is no general consensus as to what constitutes the subject matter of one subdivision of the study of Being over the other.
 In the following sections, we will focus our attention on this vagueness, so it might be dispersed and replaced with clarity.
 We will do so by recounting our curent understanding of the problem of _Being_, pointing out as we go along how the fields of ontology and metaphysics emerge naturally from considerations of _Being_.

 ### Appearance versus Existence

+If modern philosophy has a spiritual grandfather, then few would agree that designation belongs to **Immanuel Kant**.

 This is how **Kant** re-conceptualized the problem of Being: A Being does not come to be through existence, but through its appearance, the representations of the existents that arise in perception.
 Thus we have the distinction between `noumena` and `phenomena`, existence versus appearance.
 For **Kant**, the `noumenon` exists beyond the `phenomenon`, its interiority as a Being inaccessible in itself

 We need only reflect on this to acknowledge, if not its absolute truth, then its approximate truth.
-It is the case that our
+We know now, for instance, of the existence of wavelengths on the electromagnetic spectrum imperceptible to the human eye, frequencies of sound imperceptible to the human ear, etc.

+That we have come to realize our apparent perceptions do not encompass the scope of our Being, however, shows in what way this is an approximate truth.
+That we may infer the presence of ultraviolet radiation, for instance, presupposes that ultraviolet radiation is in the world with us in some capacity, ready to approach and apprehend through sense data.
+If its initial appearance is deceptive, that does not indicate a fissure between appearance and existence via some impassable Cartesian boundary, but rather that appearance is an indication, or a signification, if you prefer.

-**Schopenhauer** would go further and say the (replace with actual quote) world of the objects exists for the subject and only insofar as the subject exists for the object.
+**Arthur Schopenhauer** built on **Kant**, positing the world as the subjective representation of objects.
+The world of the objects exists for the subject and only insofar as the subject exists for the object.

+TODO: schopenhauer

+TODO: sinn vs bedeutung

+TODO: heidegger's announcing

 ### Object versus Concept